 There's no debate here: Hugo is a static site generator way faster than Jekyll!

-It's built on Go (compared to Jekyll, that runs on Ruby) and that explains a lot.
+It's built on Go (compared to Jekyll, which runs on Ruby) and that explains a lot.

 - page build speed is a critical factor for you